Search

 Then in 2009, facing the Great Recession, Valerie decided to post some of my creations on Etsy to see what would happen, and we were quickly surprised and excited by the reaction.
 We owe a great deal to the support of the Portland bicycle community in getting started, in particular BikePortland.org and the BikeCraft festival.
 In the beginning, we worked on Walnut evenings and weekends while we managed our full-time jobs (me: architecture, Valerie: wind energy development).

 When we each lost our jobs due to the recession 18 months apart, each time Walnut was ready to take us on full-time.
-We grew the business in our home garage, then expanded by taking over every square inch of our house, then we installed a temporary yurt in the backyard.
+The workshop evolved from our home garage, taking over every square inch of our house.
+Then we installed a temporary yurt in the backyard as a studio expansion.

-Fast forward several years, and this is our full-time occupation and we were out of space.
-We love working together from home, so in January 2016, we moved our home and studio into a space with a bigger workshop on the gorgeous Oregon Coast, fulfilling our lifelong dream of living close to the sea.
+Fast forward several years, and we had run out of space in our home!
+We love working together from home, so in January 2016, we moved to a rural home with a large, separate workshop building onsite.
+Our new home is on the gorgeous Oregon Coast, fulfilling our lifelong dream of living close to the sea.

-Bicycle accessories have always been where we came from, but as the business developed, I came to expand into other fields that I love, like travel games, beer, and architectural accents like drawer handles.
+Bicycle accessories are where I started, but as the business developed, I came to expand into other categories that I love, like travel games, beer, architectural accents like drawer handles, and then plants.
 I love learning how to work leather as a medium.
 Eventually I also started enjoying the juxtaposition of leather and wood.

 In these products, I'm expressing my love for good design, architectural concepts, and natural materials in products that I use for myself.
 I design all of the products you see here from scratch and I field-test all my designs until I'm comfortable with them before listing them for sale.